Freight Shipping from Ontario to Phoenix

 How much does it cost to ship freight from Ontario to Phoenix?

-Full truckload (FTL) rates from Ontario, CA to Phoenix, AZ currently range from $903-$1,113 for a standard dry van load over the 420-mile route.
+Full truckload (FTL) rates from Ontario, CA to Phoenix, AZ currently range $903-$1,113 (roughly $2.16-$2.65 per mile over 420 miles).
 LTL shipments typically cost $431-$757 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Ontario to Phoenix?

-Standard FTL transit from Ontario to Phoenix is approximately 8 hrs by truck over 420 miles.
+Standard FTL transit from Ontario to Phoenix is approximately 8 hrs by truck over 420 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Ontario to Phoenix freight?